aac6fef/dual-n-back/update_log.md

 # Update Log

 [**中文更新日志 (Chinese Update Log)**](update_log_cn.md)
+## v0.1.14
+- **[Fix/Layout]** Resolved an issue on Android where the app's page was larger than the available area, causing the entire application to move with finger swipes.
+- **[Fix/Layout]** Fixed a bug on all platforms that allowed the entire page to be scrolled horizontally, which caused UI elements to move unexpectedly.

 ## v0.1.13
 - **[Feature/System Integration]** The application now automatically detects the operating system's theme (light/dark) and applies it on launch.
 - **[Feature]** Added a "Follow System Theme" toggle in the settings, allowing users to enable or disable this automatic theme synchronization.